-The American Express Platinum offers 5x on flights and pre-paid hotels (through Amex Travel), $200 annual airline fee credit, and airport lounge access.
+The Platinum Card® from American Express offers 5x on flights and pre-paid hotels (through Amex Travel), $200 annual airline fee credit, and airport lounge access.
 Plus, you receive automatic Gold status with Hilton and Marriott.
-Additional benefits vary between the personal and business version, so take a look at each.
+American Express also offers a business version of this card, which offers benefits geared toward business owners.

 Bank of America Premium Rewards credit card

 The Bank of America Premium Rewards credit card earns an unlimited 2x points on all travel and dining purchases and 1.5 points on everything else.
 Clients with larger relationships can get a bonus of 25% to 75% more points, based on the size of their balances.